Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/samples/Sample08_SemanticSearch.md

 ## Querying Data

-To perform a semantic search query, we'll specify `SemanticSearch.SemanticConfigurationName` as `SearchQueryType.Semantic`.
+To perform a semantic search query, we'll specify `SemanticSearch.SemanticConfigurationName` as `SearchQueryType.Semantic` in the `SearchOptions`.
 We'll use the same `SemanticConfigurationName` that we defined when creating the index.
 Additionally, we've enabled `SemanticSearch.QueryCaption` and `SemanticSearch.QueryAnswer` in the `SearchOptions` to retrieve the caption and answer in the response.
 With these settings in place, we're ready to execute a semantic search query.

 ```C# Snippet:Azure_Search_Documents_Tests_Samples_Sample08_Semantic_Search_Query
 SearchResults<Hotel> response = await searchClient.SearchAsync<Hotel>(